apache/rocketmq-clients/java/example.md

     return ConsumeResult.SUCCESS;
     })
     .build();
-// Close it when you don't need the consumer any more. pushConsumer.close();
+// Close it when you don't need the consumer anymore. pushConsumer.close();
 ```